-By enrolling at Te Pūkenga, ākonga agree to your work being reviewed by various means to confirm an assessment is your own work.
+By enrolling at Ara you agree to your work being reviewed by various means to confirm an assessment is your own work.
 This includes the use of similarity detection software.

-Any breaches of academic integrity, including inappropriate use of AI, follow the process set out in the academic integrity procedures.
+Any breaches of academic integrity follow the process set out in the academic integrity procedures.
+For more detailed information, please refer to the Academic Integrity Policy